elastic/kibana/x-pack/plugins/alerts/README.md

 ## Experimental RESTful API

-Using an alert type requires you to create an alert that will contain parameters and actions for a given alert type.
-API for CRUD operations is a part of ascii [Documentation](https://www.elastic.co/guide/en/kibana/master/alerts-api-update.html).
+Using of the alert type requires you to create an alert that will contain parameters and actions for a given alert type.
+API description for CRUD operations is a part of the [user documentation](https://www.elastic.co/guide/en/kibana/master/alerts-api-update.html).
 API listed below is experimental and could be changed or removed in the future.

 ### `GET /api/alerts/alert/{id}/state`: Get alert state